-‘General Hospital’ Spoilers For The Next Two Weeks August 7-11 & August 14-18: Shocking Twists Of Fate
+‘General Hospital’ Spoilers For The Next Two Weeks, August 7-11 & August 14-18: Shocking Twists Of Fate

 — General Hospital (@GeneralHospital) August 2, 2017

 Also for the week of August 7-Wisconsin, General Hospital spoilers state that Alexis will grapple over Julian’s upcoming trial and how she will approach her testimony.
-Apparently, Alexis will only make up her mind by the time she is at the trial as she goes over the pros and cons leading up to the event.
-Alexis has always had a soft spot for Julian, and fans won’t be surprised to learn that she is struggling over what her role should be.
+Apparently, Alexis will only make up her mind by the time she is in the courtroom as she goes over the pros and cons leading up to the event.
+Alexis has always had a soft spot for Julian, and fans won’t be surprised to learn that she is struggling with what her role should be.

 Fire and ice!
 How amazing are these #FBF shots of @RebeccaLHerbst?!? #FlashbackFriday #GH pic.twitter.com/00vFI404aJ